yashghuge007/TCP-Client-MVP/README.md

 - Connect to a TCP server with a specified IP address and port.
 - Send and receive messages over a TCP connection.
 - Clean, user-friendly interface.
-- MVP architecture for easier testing and maintenance.

 ## Getting Started